 In 2007, FELONI also became the first "out" urban artist to release a hip-hop album "A Woman's Revenge" speaking exclusively from a Lesbian's perspective.
 She also shared the stage with hip-hip icon, DJ Spinderella of Salt n Pepa, with Spin working the 1z and 2z.
-FELONI and The Movement (a former group of independent artists in Detroit) also opened for mainstream artists, like Style's P, D-Block, Dipset and other hip-hop icons without having a manager, a mix tape or being co-signed by a major male rapper.
+FELONI and The Movement (a former Detroit group of independent record label CEOs and their artists) also opened for mainstream artists, like D-Block, Dipset, Trina and other hip-hop icons without having a manager, a mix tape or being co-signed by a major male rapper.
 Unlike most female artists, FELONI achieved these goals independently, sparking a movement of out artists you now see today.

 FELONI politicized the "nookie" by flipping the script on male posturing, turning it into a taunt and protest against misogyny seething in today's hip-hop.
 FELONI pushed the limits of hip-hop's sexual expression by changing the politics of the game, empowering the genre's usual subject of domination.
 FELONI was able to "mack" her game while expressing her sexual autonomy.
 To date, FELONI has remained independent releasing music on her indie label, Trak Diamond Records LLC.